-After the initial White coat ceremony and graduating from medical school, most new MDs or DOs complete a medical residency.
+After the initial White coat ceremony and graduating from medical school, most new MDs or DOs can begin the actual practice of medicine but complete one of many available medical residency programs.
 Residents wear a mid-length white coat.

-Why Fully Licensed Physicians Wear The Longest White Coat
+Why Do Fully Licensed Physicians Wear The Longest White Coat?

 Only fully licensed physicians wear long white coats.
 This is why you may notice that, even in your personal medical doctor’s office, your primary care physician wears the longest white coat and other medical healthcare workers wear shorter coats.
 This is explained in simple terms in the post “Length of Your Doctor’s Lab Coat Has Special Meaning” by Margaret Minnicks on the site Hubpages.

 Not all physicians wear white coats.
 The AAMC website reports that psychiatrists and pediatricians often avoid white coats because they create unnecessary anxiety for patients.

 “Pediatricians and psychiatrists have been more vocal about avoiding them, for example, in part because patients find them threatening,” the AAMC site notes.
 “The Mayo Clinic instructs its physicians to wear business attire only, citing a need to break down the barrier between physicians and patients.”